 Valentine’s Day is a holiday celebrated by people around the world.
-Though this day of love has increasingly become commercialized over the decades, it’s still possible to celebrate and be mindful this Valentine’s Day.
+Though this day of love has increasingly become commercialized over the decades, it’s still possible to celebrate this Valentine’s Day.

 Valentine’s Day, named after a Catholic saint, has a unique history.
 A priest named Valentine performed secret marriage ceremonies for young soldiers at a time when the Roman Emperor, Claudius II, had made it illegal for the young men to marry.
 From this humble beginning, Valentine’s Day has expanded into a very commercialized holiday.
 Today Valentine’s Day is a $20 billion holiday, the most expensive holiday after Christmas.
 While there’s nothing wrong with buying jewelry or chocolates for a loved one, it’s important to stay mindful of the holiday’s true significance: love.